yuliiakorzhuk/javafortestersbook-exercises/README.md

-javafortestersbook
+javafortestersbook_exercises

 ==================

-Java code based on the book javafortesters
+Java code exercices based on the book javafortesters